bzshang/PI-AF-SDK-Clues/README.md

 	  PIConnectSettings        This applet allows to change the timeouts of a PI Data Archive Connection.

-	  PIDataPipeListener       Illustrates the functionning of the AF Data Pipe, to get changes from AFAttributes as changes occurs
+	  PIDataPipeListener       Illustrates the functionning of the PI Data Pipe, to get changes from PI Tags as changes occurs

 	  PIDelete                 Deletes data in archive for specified tag(s) and for a specific time range.